SoniaVadhnani/calculator-behavior/multiplication.md

 Given - The calculator is ON.

 When - I type any number
-And I press "multiply" multiple times
+And I press "multiply" a few times

-Then - I see multiply sign comes only once.
+Then - I see multiply sign comes once.

 ## Scenario: Interleaving operators (Press *, then press /, then press +)